Marshall County High School (Kentucky)

 Marshall County High School is a secondary school in the Draffenville area of unincorporated Marshall County, Kentucky, United States, near Benton.

 History

-Marshall County High School was incorporated in 1974 as a merger of North Marshall High School, Benton High School, and South Marshall High School which all became junior high schools (grades 7-9).
-The school first consisted of grades 10-12.
+Marshall County High School was incorporated in 1974 as a merger of North Marshall High School, Benton High School, and South Marshall High School which all became junior high schools (grades 7–9).
+The school first consisted of grades 10–12.
 The first Graduating class was May 1975.
-In 1988, the high school took on 9th grade..
-The county junior high schools became middle schools and took on 6th grade from the elementary schools.
+In 1988, 9th grade students were added to the high school enrollment.
+The county junior high schools (Benton, South Marshall and North Marshall) became middle schools and took on 6th grade from the elementary schools.

 Marshall County High School also had a Vocational Education School for adults and students alike which opened a year earlier in 1973.
 It is now known as Marshall County Technology Center which houses its various vocational trades for the students.

+2018 shooting

+On January 23, 2018, Marshall County High School became the site of the largest high school shooting in Kentucky.
+Sixteen people were shot, two of them were fatally wounded.
+Four others were injured as they tried to flee the school.
+It occurred just thirty-two miles away from Heath High School, where three girls were shot and killed in 1997.